Bleeding Zoom HB-875E Brakes

 Install the bleed block between the pistons.
 Secure it with a rubber band.

-Open the bleed port screw with a T15 tool (see picture above for bleed port location).
+Remove the bleed port screw with a T15 tool (see picture above for bleed port location).
+Make sure to remove the o-ring that is in the opening of the caliper.

 Push the plunger on the syringe at the caliper.
-Make sure you dont push any bubbles into the caliper (this shouldnt happen because you already removed them from the syringe earlier).
+This will push the oil up into the brake system.
+Make sure you do not push any bubbles into the caliper (this should not happen because you already removed them from the syringe earlier).
 You will see the oil flow into the funnel.
 Then lock the red clamp on the syringe hose.

 Put the stopper in the funnel.
-This will slow the flow of the oil at the caliper when you unthread the syringe.
+This will slow the flow of the oil at the caliper when you remove the syringe.

-Get your T15 and bleed port screw ready.
-Unthread the syringe at the caliper and thread in the bleed port screw as fast as you can to minimize oil flow when its open.
+Get your T15 and bleed port screw ready (make sure the o-ring is on the bolt).
+Un-thread the syringe at the caliper and thread in the bleed port screw as fast as you can to minimize oil flow when its open.
 Wipe any excess oil that ran out.

-Pull out the stopper on the funnel and pump the brake lever 5 times again.
+Pull out the stopper on the funnel and pump the brake lever 5 times.
 Then install the stopper again.

 Install the bleed port screw with the T20 tool.